Metro men we can relate.

 Biolipid may also be described as the holy grail of the male beauty gods, with its golden orange antioxidant, scentless hue, a dose of which will kill free radicals and ward of premature ageing for many years to come.

-Exfoliants: Because male skin is generally thicker and coarser than woman’s, it requires regular exfoliation. – that is unless you suffer from breakouts and inflammation, in which case keep it to a minimum.
-Some moisturizers are formulated with tiny exfoliants such as bamboo, which gently slough away dead skin cells, revealing a youthful glow.
+Exfoliants: Because male skin is generally thicker and coarser than woman’s, it requires regular exfoliation unless you suffer from breakouts and inflammation, in which case we suggest keeping it to a minimum.
+Some men’s moisturizers are formulated with tiny exfoliants such as bamboo, which gently slough away dead skin cells, revealing a youthful glow.

-Just be sure not to go hell for leather with ingredients like walnut shell; their irregular abrasive grains will cause tiny micro-tears in the skin – upsetting the protective barrier function and ultimately the health of your skin.
+Don’t go hell for leather with ingredients like a walnut shell; their irregular abrasive grains will cause tiny micro-tears in the skin – upsetting the protective barrier function and ultimately the health of your skin.

 Eye Cream: We always recommend considering an anti-ageing formula around the eyes, no matter what your age.
-An eye cream that has specifically been formulated with protective and active anti-ageing ingredients, will help to plump out delicate tissue and reduce fine lines and wrinkles.
+An eye cream that has specifically been formulated with protective and active anti-ageing ingredients will help plump out delicate tissue and reduce fine lines and wrinkles.

 Protective Ingredients: The best face moisturizer for a male skin that is dry, is one that contains occlusive ingredients, such as cocoa or shea butter, cholesterol and ceramides – helping to replenish important lipids in the skin.
 Ceramide barrier repair balm is a great example of this, carefully formulated with lots of occlusive ingredients to create a protective film on the skin.